ome/design/OME005/index.md

   make copying and transfer more direct).
 - Convert all logic in `FormatReader` and all readers to use `sizeSubC` in place of `sizeC` (commenting out `sizeC` usage).
+  All RGB channel count usage can get the subchannel count directly;
+  no need to use bad assumptions dividing the image count by `sizeZ * sizeT` etc.; we have the actual correct numbers to hand.
 - Restore `sizeC` and `sizeC` setting, but no `sizeC` getting should take place.
 - Deprecate `sizeC` for later removal.
+- Deprecate `imageCount` for later removal; can be computed directly as the sum of `sizeSubC` values.
+Comment out as for `sizeC` to eliminate all uses before adding back.

 Once the `CoreMetadata` changes are in place, we can create a `SubResolutionFormatReader` to contain a `CoreMetadataList` and to